How Moving Online Can Boost Your Nonprofit Membership Benefits

 Membership vs. Subscription

-A membership is when a member joins a community, and can access member-only resources and events.
-Memberships may have an associated membership fee, but are not required.
+Membership is when a member joins a community and can access member-only resources and events.
+Memberships may have an associated membership fee but are not required.

 A subscription is when a subscriber pays a regular fee monthly or annually for access to a product or service.

 Membership models usually encourage members to also contribute time and knowledge to the community, whereas subscribers pay for an expected product or service.

 If your nonprofit produces an online blog, classes, or webinars, you can explore offering subscriptions to your content.
 However, since subscriptions are more transactional, subscription models would lose out on the power and energy your community can contribute to the organization.

 Let’s talk more about memberships now, because nonprofits can really benefit from building a two-way relationship with their communities!

 Memberships are a primary source of funding for some nonprofits.
 Depending on your organization’s mission, you can build a membership model that cultivates your community and increases member interaction with each other, while also generating funding for your nonprofit’s operations.